cloudfoundry-attic/garden-runc-docs/transition-guide.md

 Garden-Linux and Garden-RunC are entirely compatible at the Garden API level, and have almost identical behaviour (exceptions to that described below).

+With garden-runc, a process is considered to have exited only after garden has been able to collect all the output from all the processes to which it has attached output streams.
+This is behavior from garden-linux, which does not wait, and means that some processes that were cancellable in garden-linux may cancel more slowly or not at all with garden-runc.

 Garden-Linux always required the `User` field in any `garden.ProcessSpec` to be specified.
 In Garden-RunC, the `User` field is optional and if not specified will default to `root`.
 This should make no difference in the CF/Diego use case,